|Who Was Right: Luther or Calvin?

 Distinguishing Between Justification by Faith and Eschatology

 Justifying faith looks in two directions.
 It looks back to the finished work of Christ and forward to the eschatological judgment.
-The finished work of Christ is the ground of justification.
+The finished work of Christ on the cross is the ground of justification.
 Faith rests on that which is absolutely complete.
 We need to also consider how justification by faith relates to the end-time judgment.

 Justification is a forensic word which has reference to trial and judgment.
 It is a term of the law court.
 It implies that one has come before the divine court and has been pronounced righteous.
 As George Eldon Ladd aptly comments, "Justification . . . is the decree of the divine Lawgiver and Judge that a man is free from all guilt and condemnation.
 As such, it is an eschatological event that belongs to the day of judgment at the end of the world." — George Eldon Ladd, "Unity and Variety in New Testament Faith," Christianity Today, Nov.19, 1965.

 The Bible teaches that there will be a final judgment upon this earthly life.
 Even believers must stand before the judgment seat of Christ (2 Cor.
 5:10).
-In faith the needy sinner may anticipate the verdict of the Judge even now.
+In faith the needy repentant sinner may anticipate the verdict of the Judge even now.
 For all who repent and rely on the merits of the atonement the verdict is "Not guilty! — Righteous!"
 This present justification, which is by faith, is in view of the judgment and anticipates the judgment.
 The blessings which will be bestowed upon the righteous on the day of judgment are already possessed in faith.
 But the believer does not possess them in such a way that makes the final judgment irrelevant or unnecessary.

 Luther captured the spirit of the Psalmist, who sighs and longs for judgment day and who frequently and fervently implores the Judge to arise and judge His people.
 Paul waits for the crown of righteousness to be given him by the righteous Judge (2 Tim.
 4:8; Gal.
 5:5).

 Those who confuse justification by faith with the finished work of Christ inevitably confuse it with the end-time judgment.
 If present justification is a finished work (God's final verdict upon the believer), what is the point of an eschatological judgment?
 Such a view does not do justice to the biblical tension between the now and the not yet.
 It robs the final judgment of its biblical force.
 It is in the final judgment that the decree is pronounced, "He that is justified, let him be justified still."
 Rev. 22:11.
 Like Calvary, this decree is final, forever and irreversible.
-Meanwhile justification is present and continuous as long as faith is present and continuous.
+Meanwhile justification is present and continuous as long as faith and repentance are present and continuous.

 The Consequences of Overlooking the Dynamic, Ongoing Nature of Justification by Faith